leynos/bournemouth/docs/using-falcon-websockets-with-msgspec-structs.md

                 message="An unexpected error occurred on the server."
             )
             try:
-                await processor.send_struct(ws, error_response)
+                await ws.send_text(encoder.encode(error_response).decode())
             except falcon.WebSocketDisconnected:
                 pass # Client likely gone
             # Close with a server error code (1011 indicates internal error)
             await ws.close(code=1011)
 ```

 This example illustrates how the `on_websocket` handler is simplified.
-It works with Python objects (`UserMessage`, `ServerResponse`, etc.) and delegates the complexities of serialization, deserialization, and basic error propagation to the `MsgspecProcessor` provided by the middleware.
+It works with Python objects (`UserMessage`, `ServerResponse`, etc.) and delegates serialization and deserialization to the encoder and decoder supplied by the middleware.
 The handler focuses on the core logic of message processing, responding to pings, and echoing messages, while also demonstrating robust error handling for validation issues and disconnections.

 ## V. Advanced Considerations & Best Practices